robertoloja/autoReport/README.md

 # autoReport
 ## Summary
-This program generates an engineering report in .docx format.
+This program generates a report in .docx format.
 That is, given a number of raw text files and some shell arguments, it assembles a nicely formated .docx with an auto-generated table of contents and references section.